Employer Responsibilities for Remote Employees: Complete Legal Guide (2026)

 A vibrant retro digital illustration of a home office with bold text overlay.

 Managing a remote workforce comes with incredible benefits—access to global talent, increased flexibility, and improved productivity.
 But it also introduces many challenges that many employers don’t anticipate.
-How do you navigate tax and labor laws — and when should you consider using an employer of record to handle those responsibilities across multiple states or countries?
+How do you navigate tax and labor laws — and when should you consider using an employer of record to handle those responsibilities across multiple states or countries — and how to choose the right EOR provider for your team?
 What about ensuring workplace safety when an employee’s “office” is their living room?
-For more, see our guide on whether remote jobs offer benefits.
+For more, see our guide on permanent establishment risks in that jurisdictioncom/do-remote-jobs-offer-benefits/” target=”_blank” rel=”noopener”>whether remote jobs offer benefits.
+See our PEO vs EOR comparison to understand which model fits your hiring needs.

 • The legal considerations every remote employer needs to know